 Steinbeck’s Pulitzer-Prize winning novel is a thoughtful commentary on social injustice and the forces behind poverty and oppression.

-Thanks to the Internet, political and social issues are well documented easily accessible.
+Thanks to the internet, political and social issues are well documented and easily accessible.
 If you can find an issue that matters to you, just look to the news and documentaries for true stories that you can use for inspiration.

 Dreaming Things Up

 Creative people from all walks of life from artists to inventors have found answers and ideas within the magical world of dreams.
 One of the most successful living authors of our time, Stephen King, attributes a dream as the inspiration for Misery, a novel that was also made into a film and an off-Broadway play:

 “Like the ideas for some of my other novels, that came to me in a dream…I fell asleep on the plane, and dreamt about a woman who held a writer prisoner and killed him, skinned him, fed the remains to her pig and bound his novel in human skin.
 His skin, the writer’s skin.
 I said to myself, ‘I have to write this story.’
 Of course, the plot changed quite a bit in the telling.
 But I wrote the first forty or fifty pages right on the landing here, between the ground floor and the first floor of the hotel.” — Stephen King